 Like TwoFace, the IntrudingDivisor webshell requires the threat actor to authenticate before issuing commands.
-To authenticate, the actor must provide two pieces of information, first an integer that is divisible by 5473 and a string whose MD5 hash is https://researchcenter.paloaltonetworks.com/2017/07/unit42-twoface-webshell-persistent-access-point-lateral-movement/
+To authenticate, the actor must provide two pieces of information, first an is divisible by 5473 and a string whose MD5 integer that "9A26A0E7B88940DAA84FC4D5E6C61AD0".
+Upon successful authentication, the webshell has a command handler that uses integers within the request to determine the command to execute - To complete https://researchcenter.paloaltonetworks.com/2017/07/unit42-twoface-webshell-persistent-access-point-lateral-movement/